Stourport power stations: Operational data

 In 1959/60 Stourport B H.P. was one of the CEGB's 20 steam power stations with the highest thermal efficiency.

 The decline in use (the load factor) in the 1970s is evident.

-The overall output of the station (A & B) in GWh is shown on the graph:Stourport B power station was closed in 1984 and was subsequently demolished.
+Stourport B power station was closed in 1984 and was subsequently demolished.
 The area is now a housing estate.
 One of the roads is named Power Station Road.